Czech Republic halts South Korea, Italy flights over coronavirus

 The stoppage of flights to and from the Italian cities of Milan, Venice and Bologna will last for two weeks and could be extended, Industry Minister Karel Havlicek said.

-The central European country reported its first confirmed cases of coronavirus on Sunday.
+The central European country reported its first confirmed cases of coronavirus on Sunday in three patients that had visited or lived in northern Italy.

+One of the three patients was a teacher at the Czech Technical University in Prague who had attend a conference in Italy.
+It canceled lessons on Monday after the man had been in contact with colleagues last week.

+Babis said the state security council, which met on Monday to debate precautions to stop the spread of the virus that has infected more than 80,000 around the world, would meet again on Wednesday to make a decision on a possible ban on large gatherings.

 Reporting by Robert Muller and Jason Hovet; Editing by Alison Williams